circlesystems/ForgeRock/README.md

 <h2>

 ## Circle Verify Token Existence Node
-This node check if there is a refresh token saved on CircleService.
+This node check if there is a refresh token saved on Circle Service.

 ![ScreenShot](./circleverifytokenexistence.png)